Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/maintain-governance-index.md

 ## Voluntary Locking

-AXIASolar utilizes an idea called `Voluntary Locking` that allows token holders to increase their voting power by declaring how long they are willing to lock-up their SOLARs, hence, the maximum number of votes for each token holder will be calculated by the following formula:
+AXIA utilizes an idea called `Voluntary Locking` that allows token holders to increase their voting power by declaring how long they are willing to lock-up their AXCs, hence, the maximum number of votes for each token holder will be calculated by the following formula:

 ```
 Max votes = tokens * periods